KieranCy2/cool-random-things-/README.md

 # cool-random-things-
-things I have done that are particularly cool!
+Things I have done that are particularly cool!